bciscato/romsa-py/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+## 💾 Gallery

+If you have created a fantastic plot and want to share it, I'm happy to host it here.